edwardaux/ScrapeKit/documentation.md

 * `Pop` - Pops a single text buffer off the text stack.
 * `PushBetween` - Searches for a piece of text within other text and pushes it onto the text stack for later processing.

+### Error Handling ###
+Every rule returns a `BOOL` indicating success or failure.
+You can use the `IfSuccess` and `IfFailure` rules to interrogate the success/failure of the previous rule.

 ## Debugging ##
+### Built-in Logging ###
+ScrapeKit provides some built-in console-based debugging using the `SKConsoleDebugger`.
+You can pass the an instance of this class to the `SKEngine` object, and it will output detailed information about each rule as it is evaluated, along with the state of the text stack.

+	SKEngine *engine = [[SKEngine alloc] init];
+	[engine setDebugger:[[SKConsoleDebugger alloc] init]];

+An example of the output that it provides as as follows:

+	...
+	main[iffailure] ---------------------------------------------------
+	main[iffailure] Evaluating last failure (lastSuccess=YES)
+	main[iffailure] Success=YES
+	main[goto] ---------------------------------------------------
+	main[goto] Jumping to "loop"
+	main[goto] Success=YES
+	main[loop] ---------------------------------------------------
+	main[loop] Success=YES
+	main[invoke] ---------------------------------------------------
+	main[invoke] Invoking "handleRow"
+	   > 0 <td>20</td><td>21</td>
+	   > 1 </tr> </table>
+	  handleRow[createvar] ---------------------------------------------------
+	  handleRow[createvar] Creating variable of type "NSMutableArray" and assigning to cells handleRow[createvar] Success=YES
+	  handleRow[pushbetween] ---------------------------------------------------
+	  handleRow[pushbetween] Looking between "<td>" and "</td>" in "<td>20</td><td>21</td>" handleRow[pushbetween] Pushing "20" onto text stack
+	  handleRow[pushbetween] Success=YES
+	...

+If the standard debugger doesn't provide sufficient information for you, you can provide your own implementation as long as it conforms to the `SKDebugger` protocol.

+### Setting Breakpoints ###
+At development time, it is sometimes useful to be able to set a breakpoint in Xcode4 and inspect the contents of the text stack and the variable pool.
+ScrapeKit provides an internal rule called `Break` that is a no-op rule.
+However, what you can do, is set a breakpoint on the `return` statement in [SKBreakRule.m](ScrapeKit/Classes/Engine/Rules/SKBreakRule.m) and Xcode will helpfully pause execution when it gets to that point.
+You can then inspect the state of your script using LLDB.

 ## Writing Custom Rules ##
+Further info to come...